-HMRC has published a call for evidence on simplification of partial exemption and the Capital Goods Scheme.
+HMRC published a call for evidence on simplification of partial exemption and the Capital Goods Scheme in July 2019.
 This was trailed in the Spring Statement and follows recommendations in the OTS report on VAT simplification published in November 2017.
-The consultation will close on 26 September 2019.

-The call for evidence is split into three sections:
+The call for evidence was split into three sections:

 - the process for applying Partial Exemption (PE) Special Methods (PESMs) and the possible ways in which this might be improved to reduce burdens for taxpayers and HMRC alike